abcdesktopio/docs/opsdocs/docs/advanced/4.4/authentication/authexplicit.md

 }
 ```

-### Home Page Authentication
+## Login Page

-When the `explicit` authentication manager is enabled, the web home page displays `Login` and `Password` input fields to authenticate users.
+When the `explicit` authentication manager is enabled, the web login page presents **Login** and **Password** input fields to collect user credentials.

 ![auth-provider-explicit](img/auth-provider-explicit.png)

-### LDAP Authentication Manager
+## LDAP Authentication

-Read the specific chapter on LDAP: [LDAP and LDAPS explicit authmanagers](authexplicit-ldap.md)
+For detailed LDAP configuration instructions, see [LDAP and LDAPS explicit authmanagers](authexplicit-ldap.md).

-### Microsoft Active Directory Authentication Manager
+## Microsoft Active Directory Authentication

-Microsoft Active Directory is implemented as an LDAP server.
-Start by reading the chapter on LDAP at [LDAP and LDAPS explicit authmanagers](authexplicit-ldap.md), then read the specific chapter for Microsoft Active Directory at [Microsoft Active Directory explicit authmanagers](authexplicit-activedirectory.md).
+Microsoft Active Directory is an LDAP-compatible directory service.
+Start by reading the [LDAP configuration](authexplicit-ldap.md) documentation, then refer to the [Microsoft Active Directory explicit authmanagers](authexplicit-activedirectory.md) page for AD-specific parameters.

-You have successfully reviewed how the explicit authentication configuration works.